By: William C. Head, Atlanta Criminal Defense Lawyer, and a Board-Certified DUI Defense Attorney

 Absent a full reading, which is required to be given to meet Constitutional completeness, the attempt to comply with Miranda v.
 Arizona falls short.
 Below is Ernesto Miranda’s prison mugshot:

-The full Miranda warnings have SIX separate parts to notifying you of the right to have an attorney present.
-In the “Dirty Harry” series of movies by Clint Eastwood, the Miranda Rights and how a police officer who does not LIKE our legal rights, may want to ignore or circumvent them may deny a suspect those rights, was crudely portrayed for law-and-order public consumption.
+The full Miranda warnings have SIX separate parts to notify you of the right to have an attorney present.
+In the “Dirty Harry” series of movies by Clint Eastwood, the Miranda Rights and how a police officer who does not LIKE our legal rights, may want to ignore or circumvent them may deny a suspect those rights was crudely portrayed for law-and-order public consumption.

-These are the six (6) parts of the Miranda Rights:
+These are the six (6) parts of Miranda Rights: